Parik27/SA.Rainbomizer/README.md

 Pull requests are welcome but are required to follow the current style used in the project.

-You can also keep up with or contribute to development as it happens by [joining the linked Discord](http://discord.gg/3dRXnjC) and following the #rainbomizer-and-coding channel.
+You can also keep up with or contribute to development as it happens by [joining the official Rainbomizer Discord!](https://discord.gg/BYVBQw7) You can give #suggestions, ask for #support, or view current development in #sa.